cofoundry-cms/Cofoundry.Docs/src/User Areas/Configuration/Email Addresses.md

 ### Customizing via IUserAreaDefinition

-If you need to modify validation settings for a specific user area, you can do this by implementing the optional `ConfigureOptions(UserAreaOptions)` interface method on your definition class.
+If you need to modify validation settings for a specific user area, you can do this in the `ConfigureOptions(UserAreaOptions)` interface method in your definition class.
 In this example we configure the validator to only allow unique email addresses:

 ```csharp
 using Cofoundry.Domain;